 My first ride in Italy accrued a total of 2,000' climbing, and the second totaled all of 3,000'.
 Therefore, on the 3rd ride, I decided we must do at least 4,000'.
 That's logical (remember, I'm simple minded).
 The morning skies were beginning to cloud up in Castelrotto, so we packed our bags, said goodbye, and headed south to Trento.
 Exiting the autostrada in Trento, we drove in the direction of the mountain we had previously selected to climb; Mt Bondone.

-The weeks prior to our trip, we combed the internet for ride reports in the area.
-I came upon a guy's cycling blog with somewhat detailed accounts of rides in the Trento region near Lake Garda, an area with which we were familiar from previous trips.
+guy's cycling blog with somewhat detailed accounts of rides in the Trento region near Lake Garda, an area with which we were familiar from previous trips.

 We had wanted to start from the town of Sardagna, but didn't want to waste anymore time navigating our way there.
 We stumbled upon a tiny blip of a town called, Cadine, that looked like a good starting point.
 The next trick is to find the magical blue sign with a big "P" on it.
 Every town has these signs to let you know it is safe and legal to park in the designated area, and many of them are usually free.
 Bingo, we found it, parked and unloaded.